Mahogany makes up the beams in the ceiling as well as down the walls. There are large columns, windows, and a grand staircase as you enter the house.

 According to historical data, the staircase was built and torn down seven times before Mrs. Burnett was completely satisfied.

-The mansion is surrounded by huge columns supporting a two-story front porch.
+The outside of the mansion is surrounded by huge columns supporting a two-story front porch.
 In addition, columns also support a covered circle drive.
-The porch circles the home, creating a glamorous space for outdoor entertaining or afternoon tea.

 Bates Burnett made his money in oil and wanted a grand home to be a featured attraction in Sapulpa.
-The 6,500 square foot plantation-style home has tiffany stained glass windows and fixtures, cut glass windows and doors.
-It was built to be a great place to entertain.
+The 6,500 square foot plantation-style home was built to be a great place to entertain.

 Among many unique features of this house is the "Card Room", which has a private entry door arrayed with a 14-Karat gold "B".
 The room was used by Mr. Burnett to entertain his friends, where they would drink, smoke, and play cards.